 Bruce Willis made the film Die Hard (1988) while starring in "Moonlighting."
 By the time the series ended, "Die Hard" was available on VHS.
 In one of the last "Moonlighting" episodes, Willis and a love interest are seen walking past a video rental store while an employee is tearing a "Die Hard" poster down from the window.

-Episodes took 12 to 14 days shoot, much longer than the usual 7 days for an hour-long series.
-Dialogue was often written hours before shooting.
+Episodes were shot in 12 to 14 days, much longer than the usual 7 days for an hour-long series.
+Dialogue was often written only hours before shooting.
 Scenes were sometimes filmed days before airing.
-Because of the delays, the series never reached the usual 22 episodes per season.
-Only 66 episodes were produced in five years.
+Because of the delays, the series never reached the usual 26 episodes per season.
+Only 66 episodes were produced from 1985-89.

 The third season became notorious for repeated delays of new episodes and a large number of "filler" episodes that ignored the primary story arc, including: a Christmas story, a retrospective show, a Shakespeare spoof, and an episode focused on Miss DiPesto.
 The scheduling problems happened because Bruce Willis broke his shoulder skiing, and Cybill Shepherd was pregnant with twins.
 One episode starts with a mock newsreel announcing the behind-the-scenes problems.

 Glenn Gordon Caron was hired away from Remington Steele (1982), another series about a pair of bickering detectives, to create and produce this show.
 He left after the third season due to the chaotic production and disagreements with Cybill Shepherd.